ntc-reynolds/odin-rock-paper-scissors/README.md

 This is my take on a simple rock paper scissors game as outlined in The Odin Project.
 Everything was (poorly) written by hand.

+During this exercise, I had the opportunity to learn about creating, managing and merging git branches.

 ## Features

 - Play a classic game of Rock Paper Scissors against the computer.